 While this guide focuses on where to see leopards, it is worth noting that suitable accommodation is available in or near all the areas mentioned above, ranging from simple bush camps to high-end safari lodges.

-Consulting a reputable specialist who understands Botswana’s regions and conservation priorities helps you align expectations with reality and navigate accommodation and transport choices confidently.
+Consulting a reputable specialist who understands Botswana’s regions and conservation priorities helps you align expectations with reality and navigate accommodation and transport options with confidence.

 You can explore this further via safari.com